-Nine Types of Legal Authority Given Through a Power of Attorney
+Nine Powers of Legal Authority Given Through a Power of Attorney

-Unless your estate requires some unique situations to be addressed, many durable powers of attorney grant the agent powers such as the following:
+Unless your estate requires some unique situations to be addressed, many durable powers of attorney usually granting the agent nine powers including the following:

 - The power to buy, sell, pledge, encumber, and mortgage real estate.